10 Things to Do after a Car Accident

 Safety is key, therefore if you suspect someone is injured, dial emergency services.

-If no injuries were sustained, you must call the authorities to report the accident, irrespective of the accident is minor or severe.
+If no injuries were sustained, you must call the authorities to report the accident, irrespective of whether the Car Accident is minor or severe.

-This can save you on filling paperwork if you need to continue with a vehicle injury claim.
+This can save you from filling out paperwork if you need to continue with a vehicle injury claim.

 4. Call a personal injury attorney for guidance on what you should do